-The GroovyCSP implementation leverages JCSP, a Java-based CSP library, which is licensed under GPL.
-Unlike the liberal Apache 2 license, which GPars uses, GPL is more restrictive on use in commercial software.
-Please make sure your application conforms to the GPL rules before enabling use of JCSP in your code.
+The GroovyCSP implementation leverages JCSP, a Java-based CSP library, which is licensed under LGPL.
+There are some differences between the Apache 2 license, which GPars uses, and LGPL.
+Please make sure your application conforms to the LGPL rules before enabling the use of JCSP in your code.

-If the GPL license is too restrictive for your use, you might consider checking out the Dataflow Concurrency chapter of this User Guide to learn about tasks, selectors and operators, which may help you resolve concurrency issues in ways similar to the CSP approach.
-In fact the dataflow and CSP concepts stand very close to each other.
+If the LGPL license is not adequate for your use, you might consider checking out the Dataflow Concurrency chapter of this User Guide to learn about tasks, selectors and operators, which may help you resolve concurrency issues in ways similar to the CSP approach.
+In fact the dataflow and CSP concepts, as implemented in GPars, stand very close to each other.